CetusProtocol/cetus-clmm-interface/sui/cetus_clmm/README.md

     /// The pool index
     index: u64,

-    /// The url for pool and postion
+    /// The url for pool and position
     url: String,

 }